-Angelina Jolie’s New Man Meets The Kids; Brad Pitt Furious?
+Angelina Jolie’s Rumored New Man Reportedly Meets The Kids — Brad Pitt Furious?

 The source continued to say that Angelina Jolie was “desperate” to send a message to the world that she and her family don’t “need Brad” and to put on a happy, united front with the children.

-A few days ago, reports claim that Jolie’s new guy was spotted getting onto a private plane with Angie’s oldest sons.
+A few days ago, reports claim that Jolie’s rumored new guy was spotted getting onto a private plane with Angie’s oldest sons.

-Brad Pitt has also been linked to multiple women in the last few months, although, those women were never introduced to his children, as far as we know.
+Brad Pitt has also been linked to multiple women in the last few months, although those women were never introduced to his children, as far as we know.

 ❤️???? #bradpitt#angelinajoliepitt#angelinajolie#mrandmrspitt#brangelina#love#truelove#cute#beautiful#couple#perfect